zacanger/niddesa/text/generated-translations/cullaniddesa/13-chinese-google.md

 grasping and craving should be tempered, expelled, discarded, expelled, terminated, and rendered non-existent."
 Temper all grasping and craving.

-"[World Zun: "Ruo Du Geng Ni!"]": ""Ruo Du Geng Ni", "The World Lord calls that Brahmin by his name.
+"[Blessed One: "Ruo Du Geng Ni!"]": ""Ruo Du Geng Ni", "The World Lord calls that Brahmin by his name.
 "World Honored One", this is a synonymous with respect...
-(abbreviated) Anli ( Pseudonym), that is, World Zun." is [World Zun: "Ruodu Gengni!"].
+(abbreviated) Anli ( Pseudonym), that is, Blessed One." is [Blessed One: "Ruodu Gengni!"].

 "Upper, lower, and middle four directions": ""Upper" is the future, "Down" is